aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/advanced-image-manipulation-aspose-imaging-java/_index.md

 ##### Step 2: Save the Image

-Here, we save the image as a PNG with specified options for transparency and background color.
+Here, we save the image as a PNG with specified options for transparency and background color, demonstrating **save png with transparency**.

 ```java
 String dataDir = "YOUR_DOCUMENT_DIRECTORY";